Kavithma-Thushal/dinesh-tours/README.md

 # ⭐ Dinesh Tours & Travels ⭐

-Welcome to **Dinesh Tours & Travels**, a modern and user-friendly travel booking website built with **React** and * *Tailwind CSS**.
+Welcome to **Dinesh Tours & Travels**, a modern and user-friendly travel booking website built with React and Tailwind CSS.
 This project is designed to help users explore destinations, make bookings easily, and manage travel plans — all in one place.

 ## 🛠️ Tech Stack